Our Purity Story

 The two studies cited as evidence that seafood-rich diets might cause slight developmental harm involved children who ate lots of shark (New Zealand) or pilot whale (the Faroe Islands).
 Unsurprisingly, both shark and pilot whale contain much more mercury than selenium, and pilot whale is very high in PCBs and other industrial contaminants.

-We highly recommend the videos and brochures at Fish, Mercury, and Nutrition, which reflect the latest findings and feature the leading scientific experts on these subjects.
+We highly recommend the Prairie Public Broadcasting documentary, Fish, Mercury & Nutrition: The Net Effects, which conveys the latest findings and feature the leading scientific experts on these subjects.

-We also recommend a summary by nutrition/health writer Chris Kesser, L.Ac, appropriately titled “Is eating fish safe?
+We also recommend a summary by nutrition/health writer Chris Kresser, L.Ac, appropriately titled, "Is eating fish safe?
 A lot safer than not eating fish!”.

 How much fish is safe to eat?